Home Blogs What is Loan Against Securities (LAS)?

 To Wrap It Up…

 To conclude, a Loan Against Securities (LAS) allows individuals to pledge their securities, such as stocks, mutual funds, bonds, and other financial assets, as collateral to obtain a loan from a lender.
 Borrowers can pledge various types of securities as collateral, including equities, mutual funds, fixed-income securities, ETFs, and insurance policies.
+If you are looking to avail a loan against securities, you can consider exploring a loan against mutual funds or smallcase.
+As always, please do your own research and/or consult a financial advisor before investing.

 Note: Since each type of security comes with its own benefits and risks, it is advisable to consult a financial advisor before making an investment decision.